Information on applying/terms/requirements

 To continue to offer high quality information, especially when dealing with the rare disease populations within the eyeGENE® biorepository, data resulting from research analyses of eyeGENE® resources is required to be returned to the eyeGENE® Coordinating Center.
 The NEI expects approved Investigators to share information generated with the eyeGENE® Coordinating Center and the vision community.
 If data sharing is not possible, the Investigator must provide an appropriate explanation.
 The ability to share, and the quality of the data resulting from a study, may be considered by the eyeGENE® Resource Access Subcommittee as part of the approval decision.
 Please include details of a data sharing plan in the Research Plan.
 Data pending publication will be released at a later date.

 The Principal Investigator will be required to submit an annual progress report to the eGRASC which is countersigned by the Signatory Official.
 The eGRASC will review annual progress reports and may terminate the Agreement immediately if sufficient progress is not made.
-If sufficient progress is maintained, the MTA will expire after three years; however, an extension may be requested in writing to the eGRASC.
-The extension request should include a justification statement and be signed by the Signatory Official.

 Upon termination of the Material Transfer Agreement, access to the eyeGENE® database will be terminated and all eyeGENE® Materials in the Principal Investigator’s possession must be destroyed.
 A written statement of destruction of eyeGENE® materials will be countersigned by the Signatory Official and submitted to the eGRASC.